jghamburg/pbt-demo/README.md

   --suffix "nup"
 ```

+## Presentation - Second Take
+As a second take I experimented with [iA Presenter beta](https://ia.net/presenter) an easy to use presentation software based on Markdown.
+This is from the makers of the excellent iA Writer.

+You find the base presentation and some generated output in the [docs folder](./docs/).
 ## Open Issues - Next Research Steps

 As this is just a starting point in my journey to get a good grasp of PBT here are some ideas to explore